 The coping can be made from different materials such as aluminum, stone, concrete, vinyl resin, and stamped steel that has been electrostatically painted.

 They are also available in several different styles, of which PVC bullnose is arguably the most popular for the vinyl lining.

 Most aluminum pool coping is not painted when used in above-ground pools.

 However, it can be painted if you use the right type of paint and application procedure.

 How to Paint Aluminum Pool Coping?

 While there is considerable information about how to paint a pool along with the pool deck, coping is another matter.

-This is because the coping for pools is generally made from materials other than concrete or vinyl liner.
+This is because pool coping is generally made from materials other than concrete or vinyl liner.